Power quality improvement

 Project description

-Power disruptions at the West Point Treatment Plant can cause electrical equipment to protectively shutdown, and when this happens during heavy rain, the facility is overwhelmed with untreated wastewater and stormwater.
+Power disruptions at West Point can cause electrical equipment to protectively shut down.
+When this happens during heavy rain, the facility is overwhelmed with untreated wastewater and stormwater.
 To prevent the plant from flooding, flow is diverted to Puget Sound in an emergency bypass.

-The objective of the project is to eliminate the emergency bypasses of wastewater that are caused by power disruptions.
-This project has identified a solution and is rapidly implementing it to improve the reliability of the plant’s electrical power supply.
+The objective of this project is to eliminate emergency bypasses of wastewater that are caused by power disruptions.

-Construction begins in 2022.
+Construction for this project began in 2022.
 The power quality improvements are expected to be protecting West Point from power disruptions by 2025.

 About power quality at West Point